 When a fintech startup named Robinhood came on the scene with $0 commissions, it made me wonder, “how does Robinhood make money?” and “why is Robinhood free?”

 The latter made sense: attract customers to the platform, though I did wonder for how long the company could maintain this strategy and still remain financially solvent.
-The former question made me curious to learn whether Robinhood is profitable enough to offer free trades forever.
+The former question made me curious to learn whether Robinhood is profitable enough to offer commission-free trades forever.

 Many established companies in the industry likely shrugged them off until millions began joining the platform in mass with the appeal of free trades and fractional share purchasing.